ejacquem/malloc/README.md

-# malloc
+# ft_malloc
-42 project about remaking the function malloc.
+42 project about remaking the function ft_malloc.